A college degree is one signal.

 The path usually includes apprenticeship, classroom instruction, on-the-job training, licensing, journeyman experience, and possibly a master electrician path.

-Electricians can work in residential, commercial, industrial, renewable energy, or maintenance settings.
+Electricians can work in residential, commercial, industrial, renewable energy, maintenance, construction, or specialized facilities.

 Some travel.